Dyscalculia in adults

 When dyslexia and/or ADHD are also present

 It is not uncommon for dyscalculia and dyslexia to co-present.
-The same is true for ADHD, with some estimates projecting 11% of learners who struggle with dyscalculia also have an attention difficulty (3).
+The same is true for ADHD, with some estimates projecting 11% of learners who struggle with dyscalculia also have an attention disorder (3).

 Individuals with visual dyslexia may additionally struggle when it comes to reversing numbers, understanding how different sides in an equation or parts of a fraction relate to each other, and/or reading graphs.
 As a type of visual processing disorder, visual dyslexia can have a severe impact on a student’s skills in geometry and physics, subjects that require spatial reasoning.